Even with the Taxpayer Bill of Rights, dealing with the IRS is a frightening experience.

 What This Means: The IRS and related tax authorities should be empathetic regarding your ability to pay.
 Typically, the IRS offers leeway in the form of payment plans for those experiencing hardship or deadline extensions for those who have been affected by natural disasters, among other things.

-Feeling overwhelmed by your first time dealing with the IRS is natural, and in our experience, very common for most people.
-But you may not realize that you have a lot of rights specifically outlined by the IRS, and they should give you a lot more confidence.
+Feeling overwhelmed by the IRS is natural, and in our experience, very common for most people.
+But you may not realize that you have a rights specifically outlined in the Taxpayer Bill of Rights, and they should give you a lot more confidence.